-Fujifilm X-T20 versus Sony RX1R II
+Fujifilm X-T20 vs Sony RX1R II

-The Fujifilm X-T20 and the Sony Cyber-shot DSC-RX1R II are two digital cameras that were officially introduced, respectively, in January 2017 and October 2015.
+The Fujifilm X-T20 and the Sony Cyber-shot DSC-RX1R II are two digital cameras that were announced, respectively, in January 2017 and October 2015.
 The X-T20 is a mirrorless interchangeable lens camera, while the RX1R II is a fixed lens compact.
 The cameras are based on an APS-C (X-T20) and a full frame (RX1R II) sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Sony provides 42.2 MP.
+The Fujifilm has a resolution of 24 megapixels, whereas the Sony provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX1R II is notably smaller (25 percent) than the Fujifilm X-T20.
 In this context, it is worth noting that neither the X-T20 nor the RX1R II are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX1R II has a lens built in, whereas the X-T20 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the X-T20 and their specifications in the Fujinon X Lens Catalog.

 Concerning battery life, the X-T20 gets 350 shots out of its NP-W126S battery, while the RX1R II can take 220 images on a single charge of its NP-BX1 power pack.
 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.